Sustainable Gaps

 What changed.

-The composite explains why SG starts with needs assessment instead of prescribing the fix from the doorway.
+The composite explains why SG starts with needs assessment instead of prescribing the fix from a distance.

 The work was built for a federal counter-narcotics border-guard mission at the requesting government's direction, then refined through field feedback and after-action review.